-31.2 Surfing/pumping leg.
+34.4.
+Surf/pumping leg.

-- (i) There would be one surfing/pumping leg with a control gate, the power of the wing won't be allowed to be used after passing through the imaginary line in between the two marks until the next buoy of the course or the finish line (in case the downwind leg is at the final section of the course).
-Competitors will have to make this section performing their glide on the swell or pumping by themselves holding the wing on the neutral handle of the leading edge. - (ii) In case a competitor can't make the whole downwind section without the power of the wing and comes down off the foil, he is only allowed to use the power of the wing again if the board stands still until he gets back up to the foil and then he has to grab it from the neutral handle again.
+- 34.4.1.
+A course can include a surfing or pumping leg if the conditions are suitable for it.
+The surfing/pumping leg will start with a control gate, the power of the wing won't be allowed to be used after passing through the imaginary line in between the two marks until the next buoy of the course or the finish line (in case the downwind leg is at the final section of the course).
+Competitors will have to make this section performing their glide on the swell or pumping by themselves holding the wing on the neutral handle of the leading edge. - 34.4.2.
+In case a competitor can't make the whole downwind section without the power of the wing and comes down off the foil, he is only allowed to use the power of the wing again if the board stands still until he gets back up to the foil and then he has to grab it from the neutral handle again.

-31.3 Signal procedure
+34.5.
+Signal procedure.

 MEANING FLAG

-"WARNING SIGNAL"
+"WARNING SIGNAL" 3 MINUTES LEFT

-"PREPARATORY SIGNAL"
+"PREPARATORY SIGNAL" 2 MINUTES LEFT

 1 MINUTE LEFT NO FLAG

 "STARTING SIGNAL"

 MEANING FLAG SOUND SIGNAL PROCEDURE "GENERAL RECALL" (OCS) 2 ALL THE RIDERS MUST GO TO THE START LINE.
 WILL BE LOWERED WITH 1 SOUND SIGNAL 1'BEFORE THE YELLOW FLAG.
-"POSTPONEMENT" Answering Pennant / Racing Postponed 2 THE CURRENT RACE IS POSTPONED.
+"POSTPONEMENT" 2 THE CURRENT RACE IS POSTPONED.
 WILL BE LOWERED WITH 1 SOUND SIGNAL 1'BEFORE THE RED FLAG.

-"ABANDONMENT" N 3 THE CURRENT RACE IS ABANDONED.
+"ABANDONMENT" 3 THE CURRENT RACE IS ABANDONED.
 WILL BE LOWERED WITH 1 SOUND SIGNAL 1'BEFORE THE RED FLAG.
-"CHANGE OF SOME RULE" L 1 ALL THE RIDERS MUST GO TO THE OFFICIAL NOTICE BOARD (ONB) TO CHECK ANY CHANGE ON THE RULES.
+"CHANGE OF SOME RULE" 1 ALL THE RIDERS MUST GO TO THE OFFICIAL NOTICE BOARD (ONB) TO CHECK ANY CHANGE ON THE RULES.
 "PROCEED BACK TO BEACH" 1 ALL THE RIDERS MUST GO TO BACK TO BEACH.

-"FINISH LINE" DISQUALIFIED ALL THE RIDERS MUST GO TO THE OFFICIAL NOTICE BOARD (ONB) TO CHECK THE NUMBER OF DISQUALIFIED.
+"FINISH LINE" 1 DISQUALIFIED ALL THE RIDERS MUST GO TO THE OFFICIAL NOTICE BOARD (ONB) TO CHECK THE NUMBER OF DISQUALIFIED.